AleksanderWojsz/organiser_frontend/README.md

 open the `android` folder in android studio.
 Then build -> build app bundle -> build apk

-if there is an error: `splash.9.png: AAPT: error: file failed to compile.` then remove `.9` from the filename
+if there is an error: `splash.9.png: AAPT: error: file failed to compile.` then remove `.9` from the filename and try again